uvarc/rc-website/content/service/bioinformatics.md

 * Mircobiome data analysis, including 16S rRNA surveys, OTU clustering, microbial profiling, taxonomic and functional analysis from whole shotgun metagenomic/metatranscriptomic datasets
 * Epigenetic analysis from BSAS/ChIP-Seq/ATAC-Seq

-In addition to above-mentioned generic cookie cutter analyses, SOMRC can work with you to provide customized bioinformatics solutions for specific research goals.
+In addition to above-mentioned generic cookie cutter analyses, RC can work with you to provide customized bioinformatics solutions for specific research goals.

 We can advise and collaborate on the various experimental stages, from experimental design, to data processing/analysis/visualization/exploration, as well as downstream statistical modeling for biological insights.